slochower/smirnoff-host-guest-manuscript/manuscript.md

 #### Binding free energies

 Despite having far fewer numerical parameters, SMIRNOFF99Frosst does about as well as GAFF v1.7 and better than GAFF v2.1 at replicating binding free energies measured by ITC or NMR.
-Thus, SMIRNOFF99Frosst yields an overall ΔG° RMSE from experiment of 0.9 [0.7, 1.1] kcal/mol across the 43 host-guest systems, compared to the statistically identical 0.9 [0.7, 1.1] kcal/mol for GAFF v1.7, and 1.7 [1.5, 1.9] kcal/mol for GAFF v2.1, as detailed in Figure @fig:dG-dH; Tables @tbl:statistics, @tbl:dG-combined, where the 95% confidence range is written in brackets.
+Thus, SMIRNOFF99Frosst yields an overall ΔG° RMSE from experiment of 0.9 [0.7, 1.1] kcal/mol across the 43 host-guest systems, compared to the statistically identical 0.9 [0.7, 1.1] kcal/mol for GAFF v1.7, and 1.7 [1.5, 1.9] kcal/mol for GAFF v2.1 (where the 95% confidence interval is written in brackets) as detailed in Figure @fig:dG-dH; Tables @tbl:statistics, @tbl:dG-combined.

 On the whole, GAFF v1.7 agrees well with SMIRNOFF99Frosst (Figure @fig:dG-by-orientation), as the RMSE and MSE between their results are 0.8 [0.6, 1.0] kcal/mol and -0.5 [-0.3, -0.7] kcal/mol.
 Both SMIRNOFF99Frosst and GAFF v1.7 systematically underestimate the ΔG° for cyclic alcohols, with MSEs of 0.7 [0.2, 1.2] kcal/mol and 0.9 [0.4, 1.4] kcal/mol, respectively.